A guide on how to use a menstrual cup

 Fold your JuJu into a 'c' shape by using both hands to flatten the two sides together then fold it over itself.

-The video below demonstrates the most common 'c' or 'u' fold however more folds are available the FAQ Folds sections.
+The video below demonstrates the most common 'c' or 'u' fold however more folds are available the User Guide to Menstrual Cup Folds.

 If you have difficulty getting your cup to open run your cup under cold water and try a different fold such as the 'punch down' fold which makes the silicone spring open easier.
 Conversely, if you prefer a softer cup, run your cup under warm water prior to inserting.